siddhiwanzkhade/FactGraph-Verifier/README.md

 FactGraph-Verifier is a knowledge-graph-grounded verification layer for LLM fact-checking.
 It takes an LLM's initial SUPPORTS / REFUTES / NOT ENOUGH INFO label, decomposes the claim into a `(subject, property, object)` triple, retrieves matching facts from a Wikidata-derived Neo4j graph, and runs that evidence through an entailment verifier (DeBERTa NLI or Qwen2.5-3B) before letting the original label stand — catching the exact failure mode where a model states a wrong answer with the same confidence as a right one, because nothing in its output exposes what evidence, if any, backs the label.

+## Features :

+- **Named Entity Recognition (NER) & Dependency Parsing**: Uses spaCy to parse each claim's grammatical structure and extract entities, decomposing free-text claims into structured (subject, property, object) triples.
+- **Property Normalization**: Maps the messy, natural-language relation extracted from a claim (e.g. "born in," "works for") to a normalized Wikidata-style KG property (e.g. `place_of_birth`, `employer`).
+- **Knowledge Graph Retrieval**: Queries a Wikidata-derived Neo4j graph through three fallback routes — exact match, property-based lookup, and semantic fallback — trading off precision for coverage as retrieval gets more lenient.
+- **Semantic Similarity Search**: Falls back to `all-MiniLM-L6-v2` sentence embeddings and cosine similarity to retrieve KG facts when a claim's exact wording doesn't match how the fact is stored.
+- **Natural Language Inference (NLI)**: Runs retrieved evidence through `cross-encoder/nli-deberta-v3-small` for entailment/contradiction/neutral classification against the claim.
+- **LLM-Based Verification**: Uses `Qwen2.5-3B-Instruct` as a second, more flexible verifier under strict and relaxed prompting, better handling paraphrased or semi-structured evidence than the NLI model alone.
+- **Hallucination Detection & Rescue Scoring**: Compares the KG-verified label against the baseline LLM (`LLaMA 3.3`) label to measure how many baseline hallucinations get caught and corrected.
+-
 ## Problem

 Ask an LLM to fact-check a claim, and it gives you a label — SUPPORTS, REFUTES, or NOT ENOUGH INFO — with total confidence, whether it's right or wrong.
 The label comes straight from parametric memory, with nothing behind it to check.